Updated 11/27/2023: When you Pick a puppy from a litter it can be an exciting yet daunting experience, especially if

 The Dominant Pup

-A dominate pup may seem friendly, social and active, but you may notice them stealing toys from other pups, climbing over their littermates, playing rough or trying to break out of their enclosure.
+A dominant pup may seem friendly, social and active, but you may notice them stealing toys from other pups, climbing over their litter mates, playing rough or trying to break out of their enclosure.
 These are signs of wanting to be in control and may lead to them being harder to train.
 They may also try to challenge young children.
 If you have young children this may not be a good fit.

 The Independent Pup